NeuroLuke/bonnspatialmemorylab/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
-      - title: Lunch & Learn ☕️
+      - title: Cognitive neuroscience
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: 'We perform single-neuron recordings and intracranial EEG in epilepsy patients to understand the neural basis of spatial navigation and memory.'
         align: left
         background:
           image: